Artist’s Underwater Images Explore Social And Environmental Concerns

 In collaboration with Invisible Dust and Ferens Art Gallery, visual artist and filmmaker Estabrak presents Sea; the Remains Between, the latest in the artist’s award-winning series of underwater photographs.

-Estabrak’s intriguing photographs feature natural and human-made bodies of water in East Yorkshire. from diverse communities in Hull are portrayed submerged in water, having braved the elements to participate in the artwork.
+Estabrak’s intriguing photographs feature natural and human-made bodies of water in East Yorkshire.
+People from diverse communities in Hull are portrayed submerged in water, having braved the elements to participate in the artwork.

 The installation of new media and photographic work will be exhibited in the Ferens Centre Court, forming a contemporary counterpart to Hull’s rich collection of historic marine paintings displayed in the gallery above.